nasturtiumsy/ding-mer-2025/README.md

 2. Copy the directory path of the folder into the terminal (command prompt)

-3. Install the following modules by copy-pasting the commands one at at time into the terminal: npm install @supabase/supabase-js npm install @supabase/supabase-js bcrypt npm install bcryptjs npm install chart.js npm install xlsx npm i –save-dev@types/file-saver
+3. Install the following modules by copy-pasting the commands one at at time into the terminal: <br>
+	npm install @supabase/supabase-js <br>
+	npm install @supabase/supabase-js bcrypt <br>
+	npm install bcryptjs <br>
+	npm install chart.js <br>
+	npm install xlsx <br>
+	npm i –save-dev@types/file-saver <br>

-If any or one of the modules is not detected, try this method instead:
+If any or one of the modules is not detected, try this method instead: <br>
 	npm i –save-dev@types**module name**

 4. Launch the website by inputting 'ionic serve' into the terminal.
 It will immediately open a tab in the browser for you.